 But what are we supposed to be thinking?
-Sentimental thoughts about the good times we've had in the past?
-That's fine, but actually, we're told what to think in verse 24, "Let us consider how we may spur one another on toward love and good deeds."
-Let me put it this way.
+Sentimental thoughts?
+About the good times we've had in the past?
+That's fine, but actually, we're told what to think in verse 24, "Let us consider how to stir up one another to love and good works."

+This brings us to our second outcome.
 Being committed to the church involves...

-2. That involves motivating each other to Christlike action.
-The word "spur" is in reality a noun in the Greek text, paroxysmos, which usually has a negative connotation, meaning "irritation" or "exasperation."
+2. This involves motivating each other to Christlike action.
+The verb "stir u" (NIV "spur") comes from the Greek paroxysmos, which usually has a negative connotation, meaning "irritation" or "exasperation."
 The fact that the writer uses it in a positive sense is meant to grab our attention.
 He's telling us to provoke or stir up.
 But we're not to stir up trouble.
 We're to do things that stir up our brothers and sisters so that they'll show Christlike love and good works in their lives.

-Years ago when I worked with teens we called it "positive peer pressure."
-There ought to be a lot of it in the church.
+Years ago when I worked with teens, we called it "positive peer pressure," and there's a vital place for it in the church.
 When we hear that our brother is about to make a decision that will harm his testimony for Christ, we look for ways to turn the tide.
-We ought to be taking that brother to lunch, and then having a heart to heart talk, "Oh, friend!
-Are you sure the Lord wants you to do that?
-Even if that job offer gives you \$10,000 more a year, is it worth it if it takes you away from your family and your church?
+We ought to be taking that brother to lunch, and having a heart to heart talk, saying, "Oh, friend!
+Are you sure the Lord wants you to take that job?
+Even if you make \$10,000 more a year, is it worth it if it takes you away from your family and your church?
 Let's pray about it right now."

 Brothers and sisters, we're supposed to be looking for ways to spur each other on to Christ-like deeds.
-Are you involved in a ministry?
-That's great, but don't just do ministry.
+Are we involved in a ministry?
+That's great, but let's not just do a ministry.
 Look for ways to get others involved.
-And don't just raise a godly family, as important as that is.
-Look for ways to help others do the same, particularly others who are struggling.
-Ask them to get together with you for prayer.
+And let's not just raise a godly family, as important as that is.
+Let's look for ways to help others do the same, particularly others who are struggling.
+Ask them to get together for prayer.
 Send an encouraging note.

 We're talking about what it means to be committed to church.
 According to our text, it involves thinking about each other, and motivating each other to Christlike action.
-Thirdly...

-3. That involves not missing church meetings.
-That's what verse 25 says, "Let us not give up meeting together, as some are in the habit of doing."
+3. This involves not neglecting church meetings.
+That's what verse 25 says, "Let us not give up meeting together, as some are in the habit of doing (NIV)."
 It's actually a participle, and a strong one, as the KJV indicates, "Not forsaking the assembling of ourselves together."
-The term means "to cease from an activity which has gone on for some time" Jesus used it when He cried, "My God, my God, why have you forsaken me (Matt.
+The term means "to cease from an activity which has gone on for some time" Jesus used this word when He cried, "My God, my God, why have you forsaken me (Matt.
 27:46)?"
 It's what Demas did in 2 Timothy 4:10, "For Demas, because he loved this world, has deserted me and has gone to Thessalonica."